GabiAle97/Turnip-builder-termux/README.md

 - Turnip builds are in "Turnip-dev" option.
 It allways install the latest generated build
 - DXVK builds are in "DXVK.dev" option.
 It allways install the latest generated build
 - VKD3D builds are in "VKD3D DEV" option.
 It allways install the latest generated build
 - Box64 builds are in "Box64-DEV.SD8G2" option.
-It allways install the latest generated build
+It allways install the latest generated build\
-    ***note: Box64 SD8G2 build is working on every processor as far as I tried.
+    ***NOTE: Box64 SD8G2 build is working on every processor as far as I tried.
 If you need an specific build for other processors, please open an issue***

 Thanks to: